Montenegrin language: Language politics

-Opponents acknowledge that these sounds can be heard by many Montenegrin speakers, however, they do not form a language system and thus are allophones rather than phonemes.
+Opponents acknowledge that these sounds can be heard by many Montenegrin speakers; however, they do not form a language system and thus are allophones rather than phonemes.
 In addition, there are speakers in Montenegro who do not utter them and speakers of Serbian and Croatian outside of Montenegro (notably in Herzegovina and Bosanska Krajina) who do.
-In addition, introduction of those letters could pose significant technical difficulties (the Eastern European character encoding ISO/IEC 8859-2 does not contain the letter З, for example, and the corresponding letters were not proposed for Cyrillic).
+In addition, the introduction of those letters could pose significant technical difficulties (the Eastern European character encoding ISO/IEC 8859-2 does not contain the letter З, for example, and the corresponding letters were not proposed for Cyrillic).

-Then-prime minister Milo Đukanović declared his open support for the formalization of the Montenegrin language by declaring himself as a speaker of Montenegrin in 2004 interview with Belgrade daily Politika.
+Then–prime minister Milo Đukanović declared his open support for the formalization of the Montenegrin language by declaring himself as a speaker of Montenegrin in 2004 interview with Belgrade daily Politika.
 Official Montenegrin government communiqués started to be given in English and Montenegrin on the government's webpage.

 In 2004, the government of Montenegro changed the school curriculum so that the name of the mandatory classes teaching the language was changed from "Serbian language" to "Mother tongue (Serbian, Montenegrin, Croatian, Bosnian)".
 This change was made, according to the government, in order to better reflect the diversity of languages spoken among citizens and to protect human rights of non-Serb citizens in Montenegro who declare themselves as speakers of other languages.

 This decision resulted in a number of teachers declaring a strike and parents refusing to send their children to schools.
 The towns affected by the strike included Nikšić, Podgorica, Berane, Pljevlja, and Herceg Novi.
 The new letters had been used for official documents since 2009, but in 2017, the Assembly of Montenegro removed them from the official webpage.